AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/quickstart.md

     cmake --build . --target install --config Release
 ```

-The CMAKE_INSTALL_PREFIX variable must be set to a path with no spaces in it, because CMake's default install location is in C:\Program Files, which won't work with OpenTimelineIO due to spaces in the path.
+The `CMAKE_INSTALL_PREFIX` variable must be set to a path with no spaces in it,
+because CMake's default install location is in `C:\Program Files`, which won't work
+with OpenTimelineIO due to spaces in the path.

 ## To build OTIO for Python development:

-**Note** The use of virtual environments is highly encouraged for OTIO development.

-+ `python -m pip install . --user`
++ `python -m pip install .`

-The `--user` option is not necessary if the build is done within a virtualenv.

 ## To build OTIO for both C++ and Python development:

+The Python package is a mix of pure python and C++ code.
+Therefore, it is
+recommended to use the python tooling (`python -m pip`) to develop both
+the C++ binding and the pure python code.
+We use `setuptools` as our
+python build backend, which means `pip` will call the `setup.py` in the root
+of the directory to build both the pure python and the C++ bindings.
+`setuptools` will take care of all the complexity of building a C++ Python
+extension for you.

-The first time setup.py is run, cmake scripts will be created, and the headers and libraries will be installed where you specify.
-If the C++ or Python  sources are subsequently modified, running this command again will build and update everything appropriately.
+The first time `setup.py` is run, cmake scripts will be created, and the headers
+and libraries will be installed where you specify.
+If the C++ or Python  sources
+are subsequently modified, running this command again will build and update everything
+appropriately.

-**Note** Any CMake arguments can be passed through `pip` by using the CMAKE_ARGS environment variable when building from source. *nix Example:
+**Note** Any CMake arguments can be passed through `pip` by using the `CMAKE_ARGS`
+environment variable when building from source. *nix Example:

 ```bash
 env CMAKE_ARGS="-DCMAKE_VAR=VALUE1 -DCMAKE_VAR_2=VALUE2" python -m pip install .